saros-project/saros/docs/contribute/development-environment.md

 ---

 The following page describes how a development environment can be set up in order to develop all Saros products (Eclipse-Plugin, IntelliJ-Plugin and Server).
-If you want to execute the STF tests it is recommended to use eclipse.
+If you want to execute the STF tests it is recommended to use Eclipse.
 Otherwise it is also possible to develop with IntelliJ IDEA and execute the stf tests in a docker container.

 ## Common
 * You have to [clone](https://help.github.com/articles/cloning-a-repository/) the Saros repository with [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 * You need a **Java 8 JDK**.
 * You need an **Eclipse 4.6** installation which is used for dependency resolution.
-You can either install a [minimal Eclipse](http://www.eclipse.org/downloads/packages/release/neon/3/eclipse-ide-java-developers) or [Eclipse for Eclipse Committers](http://www.eclipse.org/downloads/packages/release/neon/3/eclipse-ide-eclipse-committers) if you also want to develop with eclipse.
+You can either install a [minimal Eclipse](http://www.eclipse.org/downloads/packages/release/neon/3/eclipse-ide-java-developers) or [Eclipse for Eclipse Committers](http://www.eclipse.org/downloads/packages/release/neon/3/eclipse-ide-eclipse-committers) if you also want to develop with Eclipse.
 * Install **GEF Legacy** into Eclipse using the 'GEF-Legacy Releases' update site given [here](https://projects.eclipse.org/projects/tools.gef/downloads)
-* You need an **Intellij IDEA** installation which is used for dependency resolution.
+* You need an **IntelliJ IDEA** installation which is used for dependency resolution.
 Install a current version of [**IntelliJ IDEA**](https://www.jetbrains.com/idea/download/#section=linux) (we have only tested Saros/I for IntelliJ releases 2017.X and later)

-Set the **system-wide environment variable `ECLIPSE_HOME`** to the eclipse installation dir that contains the directory `plugins`.<br/>
+Set the **system-wide environment variable `ECLIPSE_HOME`** to the Eclipse installation dir that contains the directory `plugins`.<br/>
-Set the **system-wide environment variable `INTELLIJ_HOME`** to the intellij installation dir that contains the directory `lib`.
+Set the **system-wide environment variable `INTELLIJ_HOME`** to the IntelliJ installation dir that contains the directory `lib`.

-If the `ECLIPSE_HOME` variable is not set or not global the correponding eclipse specific dependencies cannot be found during build.<br/>
+If the `ECLIPSE_HOME` variable is not set or not global the corresponding Eclipse specific dependencies cannot be found during build.<br/>
-If the `INTELLIJ_HOME` variable is not set or not global the intellij-gradle plugin will download a version of IntelliJ which is defined in the gradle build description.
+If the `INTELLIJ_HOME` variable is not set or not global the intellij-gradle-plugin will download a version of IntelliJ which is defined in the Gradle build description.

 ### Google Java Format
 We are using [google java format](https://github.com/google/google-java-format) to ensure that our source code adheres to unified formatting rules.